Middle Prong Trail

 Tremont, a name derived from the combination of "tree" and "mountain," was one of the last areas in the park to be logged.
 This was the result of Will Walker refusing to sell his property to the Little River Lumber Company.
 However, after a stroke that left him largely incapacitated, Walker was forced to finally sell his property in 1918.
 Logging operations would continue in this area until 1938 - four years after the Great Smoky Mountains became a national park.
 This was permitted as a result of Colonel Wilson B. Townsend selling his Little River tract to the Great Smoky Mountains National Park Commission in 1926, in exchange for an agreement that allowed him to continue logging in the area for another 15 years.

 Although it appears to be a gravel road, the Middle Prong Trail was actually a railroad bed that was used by the Little River Lumber Company to haul logs out of area.
 After logging operations ceased within park boundaries, the Civilian Conservation Corps converted many of the old railroad beds into roads and trails.
 Evidence of the old Lynn Camp Prong line can be found a couple miles up the trail.

-From the trailhead hikers will cross the metal footbridge over Lynn Camp Prong.
-Over the course of the first couple of miles you should keep an eye out for crested dwarf iris, rue anemone, foamflower, toothwort, violets, wood sorrel, and trilliums, if you're hiking in the spring and early summer months.
+From the trailhead hikers will cross a metal footbridge over Lynn Camp Prong.
+Over the course of the first couple of miles you should keep an eye out for violets, crested dwarf iris, wood sorrel, rue anemone, foamflower, toothwort and trilliums, if you're hiking in the spring and early summer months.